Akash3121/3D/Class-notes.md

 Gesture: moving hand to make a symbol or a letter

 Ex: VR + Kinect
--- putting long gestures is a very bad idea
+-- putting long gestures is a very bad idea (did a task like holding hands for a minute, it started paining)